tjtrabue/dotfiles/README.md

 ## IMPORTANT NOTE (PLEASE READ)

-This project is highly opinionated -- once installed, the user's development environment is replaced entirely by my own custom environment.
+This project is highly opinionated -- once installed, the user's development environment will be replaced entirely by my own custom environment.
 As such, I doubt this project's configuration is suited for most users, and I urge anyone interested in my setup to comb through my files and take only what they find useful since running the `install.sh` script will hijack their environment.
 **Use `install.sh` at your own risk.** In fact, don't use it at all.